 The locals around Spiti have to go through a lot of hardships for even the basic amenities but it is surprising to think how they never think of running away to the cities.

 By afternoon, we drove back from Chicham, to check-off some more bucket-list places known for their heights.
 After some lunch and my first encounter with the seabuckthorn tea (a local herbal tea tastes like a warm orange juice), we wrote a couple of postcards for ourselves and family, which we dropped into the highest post-office of the Hikkim village.

-From Hikkim, we drove further higher and reached the Komic village which is celebrated as the Highest village to be connected by motor-able road.
+From Hikkim, further higher we reached the Komic village which is famously known as the Highest village to be connected by a motor-able road.
 The place offers a breathtaking view like none other.
-It felt like witnessing the view of this region from the aeroplane windows.
-However, it was too cold to stand there for longer.
+It felt like witnessing the view of the lower regions from the airplane windows.
+However, it was too cold to stand there for longer than a few minutes.
 Komic has a monastery called the Tangyud Monastery situated at the edge of a canyon and one among the very few Sakya sect monasteries in Spiti.
-The monastery is surrounded by unusually tall red walls which also has a boarding for the monks studying there.
+The monastery is surrounded by unusually tall red walls which also has boarding for the monks studying there.

-Another well known village in the region is Langza and is famous for its marine fossil reserves dating back to millions of years, which must have been submerged under the Tethys ocean.
-One can plan to stay at the local home-stays in Lhangza and star-gaze at such an height.
+Another well-known village in the region is Langza and is famous for its marine fossil reserves dating back to millions of years, which must have been submerged under the Tethys ocean.
+One can plan to stay at the local home-stays in Lhangza and star-gaze at such a height.
 We however missed Langza because of time limitations.

 We stopped at the monastery in Kaza town and then proceed to the market for some savory and evening snacks.